How to position digital signage screens

 Avoid areas that are too bright

-Unsurprisingly, the brightness of the screen and the environment can affect message legibility.
+Unsurprisingly, the brightness of the screen and its surroundings can affect message legibility.
 Poorly positioned, a screen can be affected by reflections or backlighting, both of which impair legibility.
 Similarly, a screen that's too bright in a dark environment (evening / dimly lit room) can be dazzling (especially if the background content is white) and, conversely, a dimly lit screen can be invisible in a very bright environment (sunny day, bright room...).
 So identify bright areas and how they change over the course of the day, and avoid placing your screens in areas that could fall victim to light.

 image-Oct-07-2020-03-19-04-63-PM